Forloo/cs4321/README.md

 – the selection pushing
 – the choice of implementation for each logical selection operator – the choice of the join order – the choice of implementation for each join operator

+Logic for unionfind and propagating the expression:

+Using the unionfind element we group all of the attributes that have the same conditions together.
+Using the visitor class that we used to parse all of the expression depending on the expression type we make a specific unionfind element and if that element exist already then join them into one larger unionfind element.
+In the logical plan then for a given table we check if it has unionfind conditions and conditions that are not handled by the unionfind and add them appropriatley.
+Then using the physicalplanbuilder we make the physical plan and the physical operators with all the conditions from the logical plan operators and the restraints from the unionfind.